Brain-Wide Neuromodulation

 We aim to address the following questions:

-1. What behavioral variables correlate with firing of NM neurons and release across the brain?
+1. What behavioral variables correlate with the firing of NM neurons and release across the brain?

 3. What are the molecular and anatomical subclasses of NM neurons?